singpath/example-app/docs/lint.md

     - "never"
 ```

-Rules can be set "off", "warn" (shows warning but doesn't fail) or "error".
+Rules can be set to "off", "warn" (shows warning but doesn't fail) or "error".
 Some rules can be configured: indent should be 2 spaces.
 The rule definition
-explains how to config it.
+explains how to configure it.

-After those adjustments we are down to 87, with many "no-undef" errors, e.g.:
+After those changes it would be down to 87, with many "no-undef" errors, e.g.:

     /Users/me/dev/example-app/src/tools/inspect.specs.js
      5:1   error  'describe' is not defined                no-undef